 Mark J. Lodato was appointed dean of the S.I.
-Newhouse of Public Communications in July 2020.
+Newhouse School of Public Communications in July 2020.
 He leads a team that includes some 200 faculty and staff and approximately 2,400 students.

 He is the 2014 recipient of the ASU Faculty Achievement Award for Excellence in Curricular Innovation and a member of the Scripps Howard Academic Leadership Academy class of 2013.
-Lodato has served on multiple site teams for the Accrediting Council on Education in Journalism and Mass Communications.
+He has served on multiple site teams for the Accrediting Council on Education in Journalism and Mass Communications.